 102. The primary transfer modality will be capacity strengthening, followed by CBTs, which will be used under strategic outcomes 1 and 3 and will be appropriate and cost-effective as long as the economy and prices are stable, and food is widely available.
-WFP will carry out assessments, (integrating gender, age and protection analyses), monitor prices and assess the relevance and appropriateness of ration sizes.
+WFP will carry out assessments (integrating gender, age and protection analyses), monitor prices and assess the relevance and appropriateness of ration sizes.
 The provision of CBTs through a financial service provider will be monitored to ensure that CBTs adequately and equitably meet the needs and preferences of women and men, including older persons, minors in need of assistance and people with disabilities.
 WFP will assess the need to pre-position in-kind food assistance for sudden-onset emergencies.

+TABLE 2: FOOD RATIONS (g/person/day) AND CASH-BASED TRANSFER VALUES (USD/person/day) BY STRATEGIC OUTCOME AND ACTIVITY

 Strat egic outcome 1 Strategic outcome 3

 Activity 1 Activity 4

-Beneficiary type Shock-affected people Vulnerable local population
+Beneficiary type Shock affected people Vulnerable local population

 Modality Food Cash-based transfers Cash-based transfers

 Cereals 400

 pulses 60

 Oil 25

 Super Cereal Plus 60

 Total kcal/day 2 110 2 100 2 100

 % kcal from protein 11.4

 CBTs (USD/person/day) 0.60 0.60

 Number of feeding days per year 10 90 100

 TABLE 3: TOTAL FOOD/CASH-BASED TRANSFER REQUIREMENTS AND VALUES

-Food type/CBTs Total (mt) Total (USD)
+Food type/CBTs Total (mt) Total (USL

 Cereals 1 200 531 432

 Pulses 180 207 000

 Oil and fats 75 102 577

 Mixed and blended foods 180 205 902

 Total (food) 1 635 1 046 911

 Cash-based transfers (USD) - 33 772 100

 Total (food and cash-based transfer value) 1 635 34 819 011